 During the pre-seminar, after reviewing some basic notions from the representation theory of finite-dimensional algebras through the language of quiver representations, I will recall the classical notion of directedness and compare it with our new generalization, called brick-directedness.
 I will then discuss some basic properties of torsion classes and compare the notions of splitting and brick-splitting torsion pairs.
 No prior background in the representation theory of algebras will be assumed.

-May 28: Sergio Alejandro Fernandez de Soto Guerrero
+May 28: Sergio Alejandro Fernandez de Soto Guerrero, New combinatorial possibilities to describe (quotients of) positroids Click here for abstract

 June 18 in MC 6460: Scott Neville